Jasvaran/odin-recipes/README.md

 # odin-recipes
-A recipe for my favorite dish
+This is going to contain a recipe for my favorite dish